olwend/jvm-cucumber/Documentation.md

 Maven home: /usr/local/Cellar/maven/3.8.6/libexec
 Java version: 19.0.1
 ```
+## Project Setup

-Once those two are done we can go into intellij and start a new project from the Maven template.
+Start a new project from the Maven template.
 You can use whatever options you'd prefer for these, so long as it's a Maven Java project.

 Then we'll want to add Cucumber via the pom.xml file.